Astrid-Hecht/roobibos/README.md

       frequency: 4 <weeks> }
     ```

-    The response will also be in the above format, but will show the updated data if successful.
+    The response will also be in the following format, and will show the updated data if successful.

+    ```
+     "data": {
+        "id": "2",
+        "type": "subscription",
+        "attributes": {
+            "title": "Green",
+            "price": 87.45,
+            "frequency": 26,
+            "status": "inactive"
+        }
+    }
+    ```

 ### Future Plans
   * Use time before it's due to refactor the db to have a many to many relationship between customers and subscriptions.
 This would allow the service to release subsription options with pre-set parameters that many users could subscribe to.
 Transitioning the current subscription relation to a custom subsription option would allow for the current flexibility of subscriptions to persist in a different form.